profile-photo

 Ken Schmidt’s career in the motorcycle industry began in 1985 as a specialist in corporate positioning and media relations for the then-struggling Harley-Davidson.
 He was tasked with helping the company restore its image, improve its competitiveness, and create demand for its motorcycles.
 Within a few short years, sales of Harley-Davidson motorcycles skyrocketed, and the company returned to prominence as one of the most respected, profitable, and frequently reported-on companies in the world.

-In 1990, Ken became director of Harley-Davidson’s corporate and financial communications, serving as its primary spokesperson to the media and the financial communities.
-He frequently appeared in mainstream and business media to offer insights on nontraditional communications, customer attraction, and brand-building.
+In 1990, Ken became director of Harley-Davidson’s corporate and financial communications, working directly with the company’s CEO and CFO to radically reposition every aspect of the company’s go-to-market strategies to move the company from its historic product-first mentality to its now famous people-first mentality.
+Serving as Harley’s primary spokesperson to the media and the financial communities, he frequently appeared in mainstream and business media to offer insights on leveraging human behavioral drivers to attract customers, build loyalty, and foster passionately vocal marketplace advocacy.
 His expertise and success at Harley-Davidson ultimately led to consulting assignments and speaking invitations from all over the world.

 In 1997, Ken left Harley-Davidson to take an ownership position with a highly successful Chicago-based marketing firm, VSA Partners.
 In addition to Harley-Davidson, VSA served a virtual who’s who of the world’s best-known brands.
 In 1999, he sold his portion of VSA to start his own business, Ken Schmidt Company, to combine two of his greatest passions, motorcycling and speaking.
 He uses motorcycles as a metaphor to expose people to proven ideas and concepts they’ve likely never imagined.